New Jersey Family Law and Divorce Lawyers

 Unless proven otherwise, New Jersey courts assume that it is in the best interests of the child to have both parents present in their life.
 Parents are encouraged to come to a parenting time agreement on their own, but the court may step in if they are unable to reach a solution.
 A custody order is laid out based on each parent’s ability to communicate, cooperate, and provide for the child’s physical, emotional, and educational needs.
 The judge will also evaluate the child’s relationship with parents and siblings and the ability of each parent to provide a stable home.

-New Jersey Divorce Lawyers at Lyons & Associates, P.C.
+New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
 Offer Competent, Compassionate Representation for Couples Going Through Divorce in New Jersey

 If you live in New Jersey and are considering a divorce, call New Jersey divorce lawyers at Lyons & Associates, P.C.
 Our knowledgeable, professional legal team can help you navigate the complexities of New Jersey divorce law and find the best possible outcome for you and your family.
 With offices conveniently located in Somerville, we serve clients throughout New Jersey.
 Call us today at 908-575-9777 or contact us online for a confidential consultation.